GHSoyad/javaScript-problem-solving-beginner/README.md

 ● No return + Has parameter

 30# You are in a hurry to go to your school on time.
 But when you are crossing the road, the traffic signal is red coloured.
 In this situation, if you try to cross the road, you may be in danger.If you notice a yellow coloured traffic signal, you should stop.
 If you notice a green coloured traffic signal, you should cross the road.
 So write a JS code, where there is a variable called signal.
 Its value can be green, yellow or red & we will get different activities as output depending on the variable.
 So, hurry up.

+31# Write a function to show the output of multiplication table of 13.

+32# Write a function that will take a name in uppercase or regular letters and will return the name in lowercase letters.

+33# Write a function called fullName() which will take first part nad last part of your name as parameters.
+The function will then add the two parts together and return the full name.
+Like "hablu" and "kanto" are two input parameters and it will return "hablu kanto".

+34# Write a function that will take a number as input parameter and it will return the square of the number.
+Like if you input parameter as 5 it will return 25.

+#35 Write a function that will take hour as the input parameter and will convert it into minutes and will return the result in minutes.

+#36 Write a function findLeapYear() that will take the array [2023, 2024, 2025, 2028, 2030] as the input parameter and will check if each year is a leap year.
+If a year is a leap year insert that year in a new array, return the new array and print the result.

+#37 Write a function findOddSum() that will take the array [ 5, 7, 8, 10, 45, 30 ] as the input parameter and will return the sum of the odd numbers.

+#38 Write a function called leapYear() check if the next year 2023 is leap year or not.
+If its a leap year it will return true else it will return false.

+#39 Check if your age is odd or even with a function.
+If you input a number as parameter it will return true if the number is even else it will return false if the number is odd.

+#40 Write a function that will take hour as the input parameter and will convert it into seconds and will return the result in seconds.